 We have a counsellor and mentors who are available to discuss any issues of concern.
 The opportunity to talk openly about anything that may be troubling a student helps them understand their feelings and build their self-confidence and self-esteem.
 Sometimes, we think that a student will benefit from having a Staff or Sixth Form Mentor who can give her/him individual help, for example with organisation or low confidence.
 The Pastoral Team around the student provides a far reaching and accessible network of support.
 With this wide network, we hope every student will feel able to talk with a trusted adult at school should they wish to.

-At Lambeth Academy, our values underpin our ethos.
-We believe that we are here to shape the life chances of all our students in order that they are firmly placed to attend the best Universities or places of employment in the years to come.
+Our values underpin our ethos and we believe that we are here to shape the life chances of all our students in order that they are firmly placed to attend the best universities or places of employment in the years to come.

 We believe that the best qualities for our Academy are Character Education and Leadership.
 By adopting these attributes, we will provide opportunities at all levels for both students and staff to develop and apply their leadership skills.
 Our assemblies and activities foster the sense of community spirit we value.